ocean-vinz/serverCheckerPlusTelegramBot/README.md

 # serverCheckerPlusTelegramBot

-This will send the result of serverChecker into the Telegram Bot More details please check BotFather in telegram
+This will send the result of serverChecker into the Telegram Bot\n More details please check BotFather in telegram

 ## General info
 I built this project to help the team check the liveness of the servers from the comfort of their cellphone using Telegram API

 ## Technologies